neuecc/LightNode/README.md

 LightNode
 =========
 LightNode is Micro RPC/REST Framework built on OWIN provides both server and client.
 Server is lightweight and performant implementation.
 Client is code generation(T4) based auto generated RPC Client based on HttpClient, of course everything return Task.
-And client code generation will provide for Unity3D and TypeScript.
+And client code generation for Unity3D(WWW base).
+We will provide for TypeScript.

 Installation
 ---